Valdemarsvik: History

 Valdemarsvik is surrounded by water.
 However, after the end of the last glacial period, it lay beneath the sea level.
 As a result of post-glacial rebound, the water withdrew as the land rose.
 The resulting appearance of fertile soil drew settlers in the Bronze Age, around 1500 BC.

-The surrounding archipelago has had a bloody history: remains of shipwrecks at the bottom of the sea and Viking era remnants witness of battles from that time.
+The surrounding archipelago has had a bloody history: remains of shipwrecks at the bottom of the sea and Viking Age remnants witness of battles from that time.
 Industrialization occurred during the 1630s, when Valdemarsvik became a trade port for copper and leather; one of Sweden's largest tanneries was located in Valdemarsvik.
 The town's name was first mentioned in 1664.